Tymur77/NetworkCalculator/README.md

 Then add ```#include <NetworkCalculator/NetworkCalculator.h>``` directive at the top of the file you want to use the library's functions in.

-Finally, add libNetworkCalculator.dylib to your target's dependenccy list:
+Finally, add libNetworkCalculator.dylib to your target's dependency list:
 ![enter image description here](https://raw.githubusercontent.com/Tymur77/NetworkCalculator/master/images/add-dependency.png)

 ## Documentation